 Pools were formed from the submitted runs of the participants.
 The two highest priority runs per group were pooled to depth 100.
 The remaining runs were pooled to depth 10.

-TREC organised the assessments for the opinion retrieval task.
-Note that NIST only arranged for one set of judgments.
-In particular, the relevance judgement of a document for a topic is only made by one assessor.
-Given
+NIST organised the assessments for the opinion retrieval task.
+However, the relevance judgement of a document for a topic was only made by one assessor, meaning that no assessor disagreement studies could be made.